 Bullying Prevention

-[This section of the policy should outline the strategies and programs you have in place at your school to build a positive school culture and prevent bullying behaviour.
-You may like to draw on the relevant strategies included in your Student Wellbeing and Engagement policy/Student Engagement policy.
-The text below is included as a sample only and should be amended to highlight the strategies and programs you intend to use at your school].

-Example School has a number of programs and strategies in place to build a positive and inclusive school culture.
+Toolamba PS has a number of programs and strategies in place to build a positive and inclusive school culture.
 We strive to foster a school culture that prevents bullying behaviour by modelling and encouraging behaviour that demonstrates acceptance, kindness and respect.

-Bullying prevention at Example School is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
+Bullying prevention at Toolamba PS is proactive and is supported by research that indicates that a whole school, multifaceted approach is the most effect way to prevent and address bullying.
 At our school:

 We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing.